marcomeola/DAIRYdb/README.md

 Marco Meola, Etienne Rifa, Noam Shani, Céline Delbes, Hélène Berthoud, Christophe Chassard.
 (2019) BMC Genomics 20(1):560. https://doi.org/10.1186/s12864-019-5914-8

 ## Description
-DAIRYdb provides 10'389 sequences of full-length 16S ribosomal RNA (V1-V9) from microbial species (10'282 bacteria, 107 archaea) of dairy products.
+DAIRYdb provides 10'439 sequences of full-length 16S ribosomal RNA (V1-V9) from microbial species (10'332 bacteria (50 more than v1.2.0), 107 archaea) of dairy products.
 The taxonomy has been automatically and manually curated on the 7 ranks.
 DAIRYdb is able to assign sequences to the species rank whereas classical Databases are less accurate.